tdresearchgroup/ProjectMiner/README.md

 ## Getting Started

-Instructions to get the project miner running on any machine with any platform of OS.
+Instructions to get the Project Miner running on any machine with any platform of OS.

 ### Prerequisites